rage/cyber-security-base-19/data/module-2/part-2/applications.md

 The assignment template has some functionality for adding tasks.
 Your task is to alter the loadTasks function so that the existing tasks are loaded when the page is shown to the user.
-Do this using Javascript -- note that the server will return a list of objects.
+Do this using Javascript and the server `tasks` service.

 If you wish an additional challenge, add the functionality to remove tasks as well.